Active ingredient

 Premature or new born babies (up to 4 weeks)

-If you have more gentamicin than you should
+If you have more gentamicin than prescribed

 It is most unlikely that you will be given too much medicine by the doctor or nurse.
 Your doctor or nurse will be checking your progress and checking the medicine that you are given.
 Ask if you are not sure why you are getting a dose of medicine.